dapr/docs/quickstart/readme.md

-# Dapr Quickstarts and Samples
+# Quickstarts and samples

- - The **[Dapr Samples repo](https://github.com/dapr/samples/blob/master/README.md)** has samples for getting started building applications
+ The **[samples repo](https://github.com/dapr/samples/blob/master/README.md)** has samples for getting started building applications using Dapr.